mbforbes/website-3/README.md

     - note: esp on mobile, and esp double quotes. probably find set of test cases.
     - [ ] plus extend for aside, etc.
         - (how to markup? leaving markdown annoying: footnotes, etc.)
+- [ ] should we do a non-image twitter card when there's no page image? or default to a generic site one?
+- [ ] cloudflare pages
+    - [ ] change subdomain, if possible
+    - [ ] show banner, if possible